rore/janrain-backplane-2/README.md

 * `PWDHASH`: admin password (hash)

-To retrieve the generated metrics, you must add the `<backplane-instance>__bpMetricAuth` table:
+To retrieve the generated metrics, you must add the `<backplane-instance>_bpMetricAuth` table:

 * `USER`: metrics username

 * `PWDHASH`: metrics password (hash)

-These Backplane admin users are provisioned manually, e.g. using the [SimpleDB Shell] [6] tool.

 To generate a password hash, see the HmacHashUtils class and its main() method.